jhoodsmith/blog-source/content/posts/modify-hugo-theme.md

 set it explicitly, and I want it inserted at the top of each post (as is done on this page you are reading).

-I start by adding the following line to the top of my Org source:
+I start by adding the following to the top of my Org source:

 ```markdown
 #+hugo_front_matter_key_replace: description>summary